Linear-LLM-SCM: Benchmarking LLMs for Coefficient Elicitation in Linear-Gaussian Causal Models: Experimental Setup

 \section{Experimental Setup}

 We assume linear functional elicitation for pre-specified DAGs using LLMs given their nodes and directed edges.
-In other words, we will leave more complicated non-linear functional elicitation to our future work.
-This is due to verifiability.
-In Bayesian Network literature, if we consider the linear assumption, it is possible to obtain linear settings including learned parameters as well as DAG structures~\citep{LEONELLI2025129502bnrep} for real-world settings; If we consider non-linear parameterization with non-synthetic example, obtaining the ground truths would be difficult.
-In our functional elicitation, we assume direct parameterization in a symbolic fashion using LLMs, but we do not sample many effect examples from LLMs unlike the most similar work to our knowledge~\citep{bynum2025languagemodelscausaleffect}.
-For DAGs and their parameterization, we assume continuous variables but not discrete ones.
+We obtained ground-truths in linear settings, including learned parameters as well as DAG structures~\citep{LEONELLI2025129502bnrep} in the real-world settings.
+In our functional elicitation, we obtain a textual structural equation directly but do not create conditional distributions from LLMs as in~\citep{bynum2025languagemodelscausaleffect}.
+For DAGs and their parameterization, we focus on continuous variables.
+The bayesian networks we used for ground-truths have learned effects in continuous linear Gaussian settings.
+A small subset of DAGs, for example, some variables in \emph{Expenditure} DAG, for example, \emph{Card}, whether card is accepted or not, was also binary but because the ground-truth network learned this effect as continuous, in our prompt we also treat it as continuous.